 - 1.1 Contains adequate space for diagnosis and treatment of patients with 360° patient accessibility around at least one bed. - 1.2 Has hand wash sinks with hot/cold mixing tap, liquid antibacterial soap, paper towels and waste bin in or adjacent to all clinical exam rooms.
-For exam rooms without sinks, alcohol hand sanitizers should be available. - 1.3 Has adequate space for storage of medical supplies, equipment and drugs. - 1.4 Has an examination, treatment and inpatient area adequate for the size of the ship. - 1.5 Has at least one examination / stabilization room. - 1.6 Has at least one ICU room. - 1.7 Maintains a minimum number inpatient beds of one bed per 1000 passengers and crew. - 1.8 Maintains an isolation room or the capability to provide isolation of patients. - 1.9 Is accessible by wheelchairs and stretchers. - 1.10 Has a wheelchair accessible toilet on all new builds delivered after January 1, 1997.
+For exam rooms without sinks, alcohol hand sanitizers should be available. - 1.3 Has adequate space for storage of medical supplies, equipment and drugs. - 1.4 Has an examination, treatment and inpatient area adequate for the size of the ship. - 1.5 Has at least one examination / stabilization room. - 1.6 Has at least one (1) ICU room. - 1.7 Has at least one (1) inpatient bed per 1000 passengers and crew. - 1.8 Has at least one (1) isolation room or the capability to provide isolation of patients. - 1.9 Is accessible by wheelchairs and stretchers. - 1.10 Has at least one (1) wheelchair accessible toilet on all new builds delivered after January 1, 1997.